 Regarding Men's trends, as you're aware, there are many cross currents impacting retailers during this earnings season.
 Geopolitical uncertainty, inflationary pressures and supply chain challenges remain some of the defining issues impacting our customers in the current environment.
 The recent data points on the economy offer further competition in my long-held view that we are in the midst of a recession.

-Both to other discretionary and specialty retailers, however, we tend to get impacted earlier from the economic downturns, but we also tend to recover much faster.
+Both to other discretionary and specialty retailers, however, we tend to get impacted earlier from the economic downturns but we also tend to recover much faster.
 That has certainly been the case in previous cycles.
 I'm also pleased to report that as we enter into a more mature phase in the post-pandemic period, we continue to see strong engagement from both crafting and selling enthusiasts.

 Our overall comp trend is strengthening.
 And as of now, we believe at least at that should be the case for the balance of the fiscal year.
 Concurrently, our cost outlook is also beginning to show signs of improvement.
 This favorable revenue and cost dynamic will enable us to generate a high level of free cash flow and pay down debt during the back half.